lethain/organize/README.md

 It's OK to disable certain pylint checks within the files you edit if it's not feasible to resolve the pylint complaint.
 (For example, when it believes a given attribute doesn't exist which does but it can't lint properly for whatever reason.)

+### Areas for Future Development

+We're using the [Github issue tracker](https://github.com/lethain/organize/issues) to track specific projects for future development, but broadly there are two areas we'd like to continue improving upon:

+1. File parsing should be as robust as possible for existing formats.
+2. File parsing should support as many formats as useful.

+Anything along those lines that doesn't introduce significant complexity or performance degradation will probably be viewed as a very good thing.

 ### Approach